MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 - *Chapter 7, "Core application security tasks,"* lists the most secure options for completing common security tasks in Microsoft Dynamics GP.

 - *Chapter 8, "Frequently asked questions,"* contains answers to frequently asked questions about security in Microsoft Dynamics GP.

-### Resources available from the Help menu

-The Microsoft Dynamics GP Help menu gives you access to user assistance resources on your computer, as well as on the Web.

-**Contents**

-Opens the Help file for the active Microsoft Dynamics GP component, and displays the main "contents" topic.
-To browse a more detailed table of contents, click the Contents tab above the Help navigation pane.
-Items in the contents topic and tab are arranged by module.
-If the contents for the active component includes an "Additional Help files" topic, click the links to view separate Help files that describe additional components.

-To find information in Help by using the index or full-text search, click the appropriate tab above the navigation pane, and type the keyword to find.

-To save the link to a topic in the Help, select a topic and then select the Favorites tab.
-Click Add.

-**Index**

-Opens the Help file for the active Microsoft Dynamics GP component, with the Index tab active.
-To find information about a window that's not currently displayed, type the name of the window, and click Display.

-**About this window**

-Displays overview information about the current window.
-To view related topics and descriptions of the fields, buttons, and menus for the window, choose the appropriate link in the topic.
-You also can press F1 to display Help about the current window.

-**Lookup**

-Opens a lookup window, if a window that you are viewing has a lookup window.
-For example, if the Checkbook Maintenance window is open, you can choose this item to open the Checkbooks lookup window.

-**Show Required Fields**

-Highlights fields that are required to have entries.
-Required fields must contain information before you can save the record and close the window.
-You can change the font color and style used to highlight required fields.
-On the Microsoft Dynamics GP menu, choose User Preferences and then choose Display.

-**What's New**

-Provides information about enhancements that were added to Microsoft Dynamics GP since the last major release.

-**Documentation and resources on the web**

-Opens a Web page that provides links to a variety of Web-based user assistance resources.
-Access to some items requires registration for a paid support plan.

 ## Chapter 1: Basic security recommendations